SilentSpud/jsinjector/README.md

 Chrome Extension for Javascript &amp; CSS injection

 # Installation
-To install, open chrome://extensions, turn on Developer mode, Load unpacked extension, and navigate to the source folder.
+To install, download jsinjector.crx, open chrome://extensions, turn on Developer mode, and drag the downloaded jsinjector.crx onto the page.